-Gingivostomatitis is a highly contagious infection of the mouth.
-Its main symptoms include pain, swollen gums, blisters, and sores.
+Gingivostomatitis is a highly contagious infection of the mouth and gums.
+It can also affect the lips and tongue.
+Its main symptoms can include pain, swollen gums, blisters, and sores.

 These sores can develop on the tongue, under the tongue, and on the cheeks inside the mouth, as well as on the lips and gums.